The drama of The Chain kept alive on the big screen

 Mick Fleetwood and Stevie Nicks

-The credit mostly lies with Hollywood (though TV had its fun much earlier with Glee, The Americans, and even BBC’s Formula One coverage used the ending bass line bass line as a theme tune from 1978 till 1997) and its generous streak of splicing it into trailers, ads, and dramatically fueled scenes in which the song becomes an actual integral part of the narrative.
+The credit mostly lies with Hollywood (though TV had its fun much earlier with Glee, The Americans, and even BBC’s Formula One coverage used the ending bass line as a theme tune from 1978 till 1997) and its generous streak of splicing it into trailers, ads, and dramatically fueled scenes in which the song becomes an actual integral part of the narrative.

 Most notable recent appearances were probably in Guardians of the Galaxy Vol. 2 and I, Tonya.

-It is also a hint that the drama will only strengthen their bond by the third act, a reflection of the song itself, written during Fleetwood Mac’s very layered personal crisis but ending up as the symbol of their own resilience over the decades despite their many differences.
+It is also a hint that the drama will only strengthen their bond by the third act, a reflection of the song itself, written during Fleetwood Mac’s personal crisis but ending up as the symbol of their own resilience over the decades despite their many differences.

 I, Tonya is another recent major picture known for the use of 80s hits, but the production didn't have the smoothest of times acquiring the rights for many initial picks.
 The film’s music supervisor Susan Jacobs recalls:

 "They had a lot of problems because it’s about Tonya Harding.
 I understood that clearly.
 A lot of artists said no thank you.
 That was their biggest problem."